 - 1. Demolition or partial demolition of a primary building as a first option is not appropriate.
-When property owners first consider demolition prior to formal application, they should consult with the Syracuse Landmark Preservation Board for an informal impact assessment relative to the property and surrounding district.
+When property owners first consider demolition prior to formal application, it is strongly recommended that they first consult the Syracuse Landmark Preservation Board for an informal impact assessment relative to the property and surrounding district.
 The Board will work closely with applicants to achieve mutually acceptable solutions short of demolition. - 2.
-Secondary structures such as old garages or sheds deteriorated beyond repair may require demolition.
-The Board will work closely with property owners to assess conditions prior to any demolition decision and to mitigate the results of demolition.
-Replacement structures must satisfy design review guidelines for new construction.
+Secondary structures such as historic garages or other outbuildings deteriorated beyond repair may require creative solutions.
+The Board will work closely with property owners to assess conditions and other alternatives prior to any demolition decision.
+Replacement structures, if allowed, must satisfy design review guidelines for new construction.